ExLeonem/ApiCommons/README.md

 - [ ] Auto-Generate OpenAPI file from DSL usage
 - [ ] Auto-Generate HTML API Documentation
 - [ ] Plug to sync OpenAPI definition and DSL definitions?
+- [ ] Adding option for configuration to map errors